-AT&T CEO anticipates data-only cellphone plans within two yearsAlex Wagner - Deputy Managing Editor, News Desk
+AT&T CEO anticipates data-only cellphone plans within two yearsAlex Wagner - Editorial Director of News and Content

 Wish you could forgo the voice portion of your smartphone plan and go data-only?
 You may soon be able to do just that, according to AT&T CEO Randall Stephenson.
 Speaking at a recent investor conference in New York, Stephenson said that he anticipates a company coming to market with a data-only phone plan sometime in the next two years.
 "I'll be surprised if, in the next 24 months, we don't see people in the market place with data-only plans," the exec explained, adding that he thinks such plans are "inevitable."
 Stephenson didn't say whether or not AT&T has any intentions to introduce such a plan.